-How the program will help the student meet achievement standards necessary for grade promotion and high school graduation; and
+How the program will help the student meet achievement standards necessary for grade promotion and high school graduation;

-Specific exit requirements for students in the program.
+Specific exit requirements for students in the program;

+How such program meets the objectives of the individualized education program of the child (in the case of a child with a disability); and

+Information pertaining to parental rights that;

+detail the right to have their child immediately removed from such program;

+detail the option to decline enrollment of their child in such program or to choose another program or method of instruction if available; and

+assist parents in selection among various programs and methods of instruction if more than one (1) program is offered.

 This notification shall be sent as follows:

-For students already participating in, or identified for participation in, a program for limited English proficiency , parents shall be notified no later than thirty (30) calendar days after the beginning of the school year;
+For students already participating in, or identified for participation in, a program for English learning, parents shall be notified no later than thirty (30) calendar days after the beginning of the school year;

-For students already participating in, or identified for participation in, a program for limited English proficiency, parents shall be notified no later than thirty (30) days after it is determined that those students are not making progress in the program; and

 For students identified after the beginning of the school year, parents shall be notified no later than fourteen (14) calendar days following the student’s placement in the program.

-Parents also shall be informed how they can be involved, including how to help the student attain English proficiency, achieve at high levels in academic subjects, and meet the state’s academic achievement (content and performance) standards.
+Parents also shall be informed how they can be involved, including how to help the student attain English proficiency, achieve at high levels in academic subjects, and meet challenging State’s academic achievement (content and performance) standards.

 Parents shall receive annual notification of their child’s progress on the state’s English proficiency objectives and required state assessments.

-Parental and Community Participation – Parents and community members of limited English proficient children shall be given the opportunity to participate in and make recommendations for the District’s language instruction educational programs.
+Parental, Family and Community Participation – Parents, family, and community members of English learner children shall be given the opportunity to participate in and make recommendations for the District’s language instruction educational programs.

-Provision of Services – Once their parent/guardian has received notification, limited English proficient students shall be provided services consistent with scientifically based research on teaching limited English proficient children, guidelines set out in the Kentucky Academic Standards, and national, state, and local standards for English language proficiency and academic performance.
+Provision of Services – Once their parent/guardian has received notification, English learners shall be provided services consistent with effective language instruction educational programs and curricular for teaching English learners, guidelines set out in the Kentucky Academic Standards, and national, state, and local standards for English language proficiency and academic performance.

 Services necessary for the student to access and be involved in the general education curriculum shall be provided by certified general education teachers and English as a Second Language staff, trained bilingual instructional assistants, and/or volunteers.

 CURRICULUM AND INSTRUCTION A08.13452